janobrist/3D-scene-and-human-capture/Readme.md

 # About
-This repository consists of a forked version of [EasyMocap](https://github.com/zju3dv/EasyMocap) with the goal to establish a pipeline that features the combination of 3D reconstruction of static scenes and capturing human motion in the same scene.
+This repository contains a modified version of [EasyMocap](https://github.com/zju3dv/EasyMocap) aimed at creating a seamless pipeline that combines both 3D reconstruction of static scenes and capturing human motion within the same scene.
 For the 3D reconstruction, [Nerfstudio](https://github.com/nerfstudio-project/nerfstudio) is used.

 # Installation
 ## 1. Installing Nerfstudio